aditya-tekale-99/StockPrices_ELT_dbt/README.md

 ## Overview

 This project is part of the DATA226 course and focuses on implementing ETL and ELT processes using:
-	•	dbt (Data Build Tool): For transformations and managing analytics in Snowflake.
+	•	dbt (Data Build Tool): For transformations and managing analytics schema in Snowflake.
-	•	Apache Airflow: To schedule and manage the ETL pipeline.
+	•	Apache Airflow: To schedule and manage the ETL/ELT pipeline.
 	•	Docker Compose: To configure the environment.

 The project includes a data pipeline for stock data, implementing calculations for average true range, Bollinger Bands, moving averages, and RSI.
 It also incorporates machine learning to predict stock prices for the next 7 days.

-Project Structure
+## Project Structure
 ```
 DATA226_Lab2/
 ├── docker-compose-min.yaml     # Docker Compose configuration to add dbt in Airflow setup